yashgui/song-recommendation-app/README.md

 # 🎵 Song Recommendation App

-A simple music recommendation system using KNN and KMeans models, deployed with Streamlit.
+A music recommendation system using KNN and KMeans models, deployed with Streamlit.

-## 📸 Screenshot
 ![App Screenshot](img/sc.png)